Skip to content

 Duration: Approximately 2h

 The Côte-Nord Migratory Bird Festival of Migratory invites you to an inclusive trivia night to test your knowledge about birds, the North Coast, the Festival, and the Tadoussac Bird Observatory.
-Beware, the level is tough.
+Beware, tow levels are disponible : easy and hard.

 This free and fun evening is for everyone but make sure to arrive early, as places are limited!